Codrington College

-Codrington College is an Anglican theological college in St. John, Barbados now affiliated with the University of the West Indies at Cave Hill.
-It is one of the oldest Anglican theological colleges in the Americas.
-It was affiliated to the University of Durham from 1875 to 1965.
+Codrington College is an Anglican theological college in St. John, Barbados, that is affiliated with the University of the West Indies at Cave Hill.
+It is one of the oldest Anglican theological colleges.
+It was affiliated to the British University of Durham from 1875 to 1965.

 History

-Foundation and early history
+Foundation and history from 1710 to 1824

-Codrington College was founded with the profits from the bequest of Christopher Codrington, who after his death in 1710 left portions of his sugar cane estates – the Codrington Plantations as well as land on Barbados and Barbuda to the Society for the Propagation of the Gospel in Foreign Parts to establish a religious college in Barbados.
-As the sugar cane estates were still operating, the society and the college benefited directly from the institution of slavery.
-In addition to his bequest to the Society, Codrington provided £10,000 (the equivalent of approximately £1.2 million in modern terms) and roughly 12,000 books to his alma mater, All Souls College, Oxford.
+Codrington College was founded with the profits from the bequest of Christopher Codrington, who after his death in 1710 left portions of his sugar-cane estates, the Codrington Plantations, and land on Barbados and Barbuda, to the Society for the Propagation of the Gospel in Foreign Parts to establish a theological college in Barbados.
+The Society and the college benefited from the sugar-cane estates' institution of slavery.
+In addition to his bequest to the Society, Codrington donated £10,000 (which is approximately £1.2 million in contemporary money) and about 12,000 books to his alma mater All Souls College, Oxford.